spacetelescope/hstaxe/README.md

 ====================
 This version of the software no longer requires IRAF or PyRAF to be installed. see `setup.py` and `setup.cfg` for additional install dependencies.
-The most notable here are the GNU Science Library, cfitsio, and wcstools. cfitsio and wcstools are available from the astroconda channel at STScI along with several other packages that are used.
+The most notable here are the GNU Science Library, cfitsio, and wcstools.

+There are some dependency packages which are only available through the Astroconda channel, in order to ease setup of a conda environment with specific depenedencies, use the `conda_environment.yml` file to create a working environment on your system.

 Software Development History